nasa/earthdata-search/README.md

 	createdb edsc_dev

-Our database migrations run within Lambda due to the fact that in non-develoment environments our resources are not publicly accessible.
+Our database migrations run within Lambda due to the fact that in non-development environments our resources are not publicly accessible.
 To run the migrations you'll need to invoke the Lambda:

 	serverless invoke local --function migrateDatabase